How To Start a Vegetable Garden For The First Time

 Generally, there are some planning guidelines you need to follow:

-- Use a piece of paper to map everything out or to make it easier use an online gardening planner.
+Use a piece of paper to map everything out or to make it easier to use an online gardening planner.

 Whatever you use to plan your garden, you need to keep it as seasons go.
 You’ll need to rotate where you plant each crop to make sure you don’t drain the soil of a certain nutrient.